-Some parents find that this is OK as long as they have enough support and other times they can catch up on sleep.
-For others, getting up in the night over the long term has a serious impact on them and their family life.
+Some parents find that this is OK as long as they have enough support and they can catch up on sleep at other times.
+For others, getting up in the night over the long term has a serious effect on them and their family life.

-Also, the quality of your sleep can affect your health and your mood.
+The quality of your sleep can affect your health and your mood.
 Being exhausted can make it hard to give your baby positive attention during the day.
 And your relationship with your baby and the time and attention you give him during the day can affect quality and quantity of his sleep.

-If you’re concerned about your baby’s sleep, you might find some useful strategies in our Guide to solving sleep problems.
-If you’ve tried these kinds of strategies and things haven’t improved, or the difficulties are starting to upset you, seek professional help.
+If you’re concerned about your baby’s sleep, there are strategies you can use to change your baby’s sleep patterns.
+If you’ve tried these strategies and things haven’t improved, or the difficulties are starting to upset you, seek professional help for baby sleep problems.
 There are ways to make sure that everyone gets the sleep they need.

 Baby sleep problems can affect the health of mums and dads.
 There’s a strong link between baby sleep problems and symptoms of postnatal depression in women and also postnatal depression in men.
 But the link isn’t there if parents of babies with sleep problems are getting enough sleep themselves.